jasminealicia/Exoplanet-Habitability/README.md

 As I continue to learn more, I wish to come back to this project and fix any mistakes I'd missed and optimize the code.

+It is good for myself to note that because there is a severe class imbalance in the data set (44 habitable planets vs. 451 unhabitable), some of these models may not be predicting correctly due to its sensitivity to the imbalance.
+The Random Forest model does the best in this project (97.9% accuracy), and this is most likely due to the resampling nature the algorithm.
+I just wanted to add all of the models here for the sake of the project and learning.

+I also want to note that there some strong correlations between the variables, which may cause redundancy.
+I chose to retain all of the predictors for this project, but some of these variables can indeed be removed.

 Langauges utilized in this project: R;
 Machine Learning algorithms: K-nearest neighbors, Linear Discriminant Analysis, Random Forest, Support Vector Machines.
 Attempted Logistic regression but came across "complete separation" in my data, so I decided not to use the model for this project.